OpenSteamClient/OpenSteamClient/README.md

 - 64-bit (but needs some 32-bit libraries for some functionality)
 - No steamwebhelper requirement (but can be used ingame and for browsing the store and community pages)
 - All games supported (technically), Steam2 games unknown
-- VAC supported on Linux (you can play, but you _might_ get banned.
-We're not responsible if you do.)
+- ~~VAC supported on Linux (you can play, but you _might_ get banned.
+We're not responsible if you do.)~~
+  - VAC support was brutally murdered in one of the updates.
+We might deal with this eventually, but for now, no VAC :(
 - Supports Windows and Linux, and even theoretically MacOS (PRs for support welcome)

 # Contributing